jpcyrenne/go-rest-api-benchmark/README.md

 I also wanted to learn more about Go by doing things in different ways.
 This first example of code is to test Fobonacci as (1) a regular loop, (2) as a recursive fucntion and (3) as a go routine (try to profit from multi processors).

 Seems to give wrong numbes around the 95th number.
 Not sure if it's a uint64 issue (bigger than unsigned 64 bit number)?
 I will ty to undersand.
+Compared with : http://www.maths.surrey.ac.uk/hosted-sites/R.Knott/Fibonacci/fibtable.html

 ## How To
 You need to have Golng insalled on your machine